 Alcohol and drug education is provided at Lynchburg College through a variety of means.
 In any given year, examples might include:

-- materials and/or presentations in College introductory programs such as Welcome Week and G S 100: Freshman Success Seminar;
+- materials and/or presentations in College introductory programs such as Hornet Days and G S 100: Freshman Success Seminar;

 - inclusion with other instruction for undergraduates in HLTH 102: Life Choices for Health and Wellness and HP 300: Drugs and Behavior Management;

 - special presentations open to the campus community;

 - short courses designed for persons with special needs or required for persons who commit certain College violations; and/or